TrevorBeadle/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+    Closure is used with the 'name' parameter from personalDice, the function within personalDice uses 'name', but it is not declared within that function.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+    dansRoll will always return 'Dan rolled a' but the number 'newRoll' can change from time to time it is called as it is a random number between 0 and 6.
 c.
 What is the lexical scope of `newRoll`?
+    The lexical scope for newRoll is function scope.

 ### Task 2c - Exit Ticket